kili-technology/kili-python-sdk/docs/cli/index.md

 ### Import labels to your project

-To import labels, provide a list of files or folders (you can also procide a csv file external_id and label's paths).
+To import labels, provide a list of files or folders.

 Label's files are json with the json_response to upload

-!!!
-Examples "CSV file template"
 ```
-    external_id;json_response_path
-    asset1; ./labels/label_asset1.json
-    asset2;./labels/label_asset2.json
-    ```

-```
 kili project label \
+    labels \
-    --project-id $project_id \
+    --project-id $project_id
-    --from-csv labels.csv
 ```

 Outputs:

 ```
-10 labels have been successfully imported
+40 labels have been successfully imported
 ```

 If you have run a pre-annotation model, you can also import labels as predictions.